Lana-chan/webgbcam/README.md

 Thanks to [lospec.com](https://lospec.com/palette-list) for making a list of palettes available, many of which were used in this project.

+Thanks to [gbdev.io](https://gbdev.io/pandocs/Gameboy_Camera.html) for information on the Game Boy Camera hardware, used for accurate filtering.

 ## License

 ```